zuri-training/school-scout-be-pjt-56/README.md

 An exhaustive list can be found in the requirements.txt file included in this project.
 The modules can be 'batch installed' using the  `pip install -r requirements.txt` command.

-Note: The settings.py file in your project folder

-To be updated...............

 #
 > ## Setting up the PostgreSQL Database